flightaware/tohil/Doc/reference/tohil_tcl_functions.rst

    You can do the same thing using *exec* and, currently, exercise more control, for example ``tohil::exec "from io import StringIO"``.
+   However, this reads cleanly and is often enough.

 .. function:: tohil::interact

    We run *tohil::interact* from the Tcl command prompt to enter the Python interactive loop.
 When we're done, we send end of file (^D) to end the Python loop and return to the Tcl one.

 .. function:: tohil::run